trieunb/Modules/README.md

 # Modules

 This package gives you the ability to use Laravel 5 with module system.
-You can simply drop or generate modules with their own controllers, models, views, translations and a routes file into the `app/Modules` folder and go on working with them.
+You can simply drop or generate modules with their own controllers, models, views and a routes file into the `app/Modules` folder and go on working with them.

 Thanks to zyhn for the ["Modular Structure in Laravel 5" tutorial](https://github.com/trieunb/Modules).
 Well explained and helped a lot.